msakuta/rusty-parser/README.md

     cd cli
     cargo run --release -- <script-file>.dragon

+You can type check the script before running with `-t` switch.
+It will ensure that the declared types are correct before running the script.
+The language itself is still dynamically typed, but it will help writing robust software.

+    cargo run --release -- -t

-Now we have our own bytecode format that you can compile.
+We have our own bytecode format that you can compile.

     cargo run --release -- -c <script-file>.dragon